 To save your bamboo from any irreparable damage, add a thick layer of organic mulch or move it to a sheltered site where the cold and frost will not affect it.

 Act quickly if you see the browning of leaves or culms.
 If they are growing in pots, cut the long culms and put the plants in a sheltered site.
 That way, the plant will survive and put out new growth in Spring.

 There are three ways to propagate bamboo plants – from the seeds, by culm and rhizome cuttings, or by separation of the main culm base.

 Some people have successfully used conventional ‘Layering’ as the fourth way to propagate large bamboo.
 However, propagating bamboos from the cuttings and by separation is, by far, the two popular ways to get successful plants in the UK.

 If you are propagating bamboo plants either from the rhizome or culm cuttings or planting a recent purchase, protect the new growths by adding Slug and Snail Killer.
 Slugs can wipe off the fresh leaves in one visit if left unprotected.

 Feeds and Fertilisers

 Phyllostachys bambusoides (Giant Japanese Timber Bamboo)

 The Phyllostachys bambusoides (Giant Japanese Timber Bamboo) can be hard to find in the UK.
-The best places to see these impressive evergreen bamboo plants are at the botanical gardens, either at Kew Gardens or Trebeh Gardens.
+The best places to see these impressive evergreen bamboo plants are the botanical gardens.
+Kew Gardens and Trebeh Gardens.

-Check at your local Garden Centres or Nursery ask for the Phyllostachys bambusoides.
-Or mention the names Medake, Giant Timber Bamboo, Japanese Timber Bamboo as they are commonly referred to.
+Check at your local Garden Centres or Nursery and ask for the Phyllostachys bambusoides.
+Or mention the names Medake, Giant Timber Bamboo, and Japanese Timber Bamboo.